Koeboldt/Cian-JavaScriptTest/README.md

 A quiz for those who want to to brush up on their coding knowledge.
 # TODO: High score display and local storage.
 CSS for page so it doesn't look like garbage.
 Update readme and comment code.

+## sources for some code: my fellow student Matt Knudson for some assistance in getting the questions working properly. https://www.sitepoint.com/simple-javascript-quiz/ for the question arrays.

 # 04 Web APIs: Code Quiz

 ## Your Task